Teaching-myself-Godot/fishfolk-vs-goblins/README.md

 ## Short to Middle term Wishlist (Thanks to all the feedback)
 - Add a settings menu to control audio for sfx and music
-- Redesign the missile tower to be more in-theme: homing attack-pigeons from a bird-house would be radical.
+- Redesign the missile tower to be more in-theme: homing attack-gulls from a bird-house would be radical.
+- _sounds_: gull sounds
+-
 - Make a great immersive [story mode](https://www.reddit.com/r/godot/comments/1e8ugca/comment/leasis1/)